YOUTH ADVISORY COUNCIL

 or attend school in Broomfield or the surrounding area.

 Broomfield Community Foundation's Youth Advisory Council (or YAC) supports local nonprofits and charitable organizations through fundraising, grant-making and volunteering.
+Participation provides leadership growth and community building experiences.
+Applications are accepted each spring and programming occures from August-May.

 For more information email: info@broomfieldfoundation.org